$64.99 - $149.99

 Some patients respond very well to medications; others do not.

-Although CBD may improve the side-effects of the condition using several different models of schizophrenia (clinical and PCP-induced), there is also evidence that other cannabinoids — namely THC — can cause schizophrenia.
+Although CBD may improve the side-effects of the condition using several different models of schizophrenia (clinical and PCP-induced), there is also evidence that other cannabinoids — namely THC — can worsen schizophrenia.

 For this reason, it’s recommended that you only use CBD for schizophrenia under the close watch of a medical professional.
 It’s also recommended that you only use CBD products that are entirely void of THC.
 Additionally, research suggests that a high dose (1000 mg per day) of CBD is needed to produce even modest improvements in symptoms.